HToSS-Search/HToSS_analysis/CombineTools/README.md

 You do not need to understand how or why the CMS SoftWare works the way it does - these instructions should be able to setup everything and provide the instructions on how to use the tool.

-Due to environmental conditions, you MUST use m2.iihe.ac.be to do this.

 ***

 ## CMSSW Setup info: